This Mattress Could be for You If:

 I spent a good 30 minutes chatting with support.
 They were very transparent and directly answered all of my questions.
 Some companies beat around the bush until I finally get them to spill the beans… information missing on their website is missing for a reason.
 I couldn’t catch Birch trying to hide anything, which was a breath of fresh air.

-You might want to check: Birch Pillow Review
+You may want to read: Birch Pillow Review

 Maintenance, Protection, Care, and Warranty